CITA/CTA200H/README.md

 * [Assignment 3 Due by 1PM May 13th](assignments/assignment_3.pdf)

 ## Project
 In the second week students will work on a project supplied either by their supervisor or the instructor.
-The project is due by 5PM on Monday May 19th 2025.
+The project is due by 5PM on Tuesday May 20th 2025.

 ## Using the System